SiebenCorgie/jakar-engine/README.md

 ### Overview

-The target of this engine is, to have a safe and fast, but still visually beautiful engine which works on most modern systems.
+The target of this engine is, to have a safe and fast, but still visually beautiful engine which works on most modern PC systems.
 The speed should be supplied by the parallel nature of the engine.
 It will have at least 4 different loops which will manage different aspects of the engine and its systems.